ycl310/chess-docs/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

-* describe what you have changed
+---
+name: New PR
+about: create a new pr
+---

+# Explain the changes
+* Name of pr
+* Details of change
-* reason of the change
+* purposes of change